cdata/cornerstore/README.md

 ### Store.key ###

-Takes an integar index value and returns the key in the storage entity at that index.
+Takes an integer index value and returns the key in the storage entity at that index.

 ### Store.clear ###